teresamoser/WDD430--W24/README.md

-This is my Project that I am working on through the Angular Tutorial.
+This is my Senior Project for my Software Engineering Degree with a Web Development Certificate.
-I am working on a Shopping List and Recipe app
+I am using software as a solution to a problem I was having with rescueing plants on clearance that no one wants.